-Hanover.
+The PLATZProjekt (or the PLACEProject) is an urban experimental field to try out peoples' ideas for different ways of working, sharing and organising in the German city of Hanover.
 It explores 'prefigurative entrepreneuring', enacting people's visions through the practice of entrepreneurship, which deviates from mainstream notions of entrepreneurship.
 PLACEproject is a container village providing space for experimentation, for active and participatory bottom up development.
 The project's multiplier effect spawned many more projects, became known in the city and beyond via media reports, and has been designated as one of several exceptional, exemplary projects for future urban development in Europe.
-Since 2014 different social and cultural projects test and realise their ideas of alternative living and working models.
-Some examples are a Café, a mini-sized eco-hiking hotel, a sewing studio, an inclusive refugee-project, a massage box, a clothes-swapping shop, and a DIY-beer brewery.
+Since 2014, different social and cultural projects test and realise their ideas of alternative living and working models.
+Some examples are a Café, a mini-sized eco-hiking hotel, a sewing studio, an inclusive refugee-project, a massage box, a clothes-swapping shop and a DIY-beer brewery.

 Socially Engaged (pl.
-Społecznie Zaangażowani) is the non-profit organization with the aim to induce social engagement of and for local communities of the Stare Polesie borough in Lodz, Poland.
+Społecznie Zaangażowani) is the non-profit organisation with the aim to induce social engagement of and for local communities of the Stare Polesie borough in Lodz, Poland.
 The founders and leaders of Socially Engaged are a couple, Agnieszka and Szymon, who live in the Stare Polesie with their rich professional experience as social activists and in managing NGOs.
-The diversity of projects is notable, ranging from ecological ones (e.g. protecting urban greenery), through the education of youths in need, to cultural ones.
+The diversity of projects is notable, ranging from ecological ones (e.g., protecting urban greenery), through the education of youths in need, to cultural ones.
 The binding factor is the borough of Stare Polesie.
-During the first three years 'Socially Engaged' existed as an informal group of people with common goals and shared values.
+During the first three years, 'Socially Engaged' existed as an informal group of people with common goals and shared values.
 The founders' understanding of entrepreneurship is broad as they define it as a purposeful human activity, connected with fulfilling needs of life in the borough.
-They also mention that it is their role to add an entrepreneurial element to all the ideas and projects which are brought to and realized through their project.
-The ideas for actions are given by life and situations they encounter when interacting with citizens, and further catalyzed by the city
+They also mention that it is their role to add an entrepreneurial element to all the ideas and projects which are brought to and realised through their project.
+The ideas for actions are given by life and situations they encounter when interacting with citizens, and further catalysed by the city.